-Product baseline is the initially approved documentation describing all of the necessary functional and physical characteristics of the configuration item and the selected functional and physical characteristics designated for production acceptance testing and tests necessary for support of the configuration item.
+Product Baseline is the initially approved documentation describing all of the necessary functional and physical characteristics of the configuration item and the selected functional and physical characteristics designated for production acceptance testing and tests necessary for support of the configuration item.
 In addition to this documentation, the product baseline of a configuration item may consist of the actual equipment and software.

-Product Team (PT) or Service Team (ST) - A team with a mission, resources, leader, and cross-functional membership, which executes an element of a service organization's mission.
+Product team or service team.
+A team with a mission, resources, leader, and cross-functional membership, which executes an element of a service organization's mission.